Billy West: Films

 In the 1996 film Space Jam, West voiced Bugs Bunny and Elmer Fudd.
 He reprised both roles in subsequent Looney Tunes feature-length films and returned as Fudd in the theatrically released Looney Tunes: Back in Action.
 In 1998, West starred in the direct-to-video film Scooby-Doo on Zombie Island as Shaggy Rogers, becoming the second person to portray the character (the first being Casey Kasem).
 He was one of the top contenders to replace Kasem after his retirement in 2009 but lost the role to Matthew Lillard.
 He voiced the role of Muttley in the 2020 Scooby-Doo CGI film Scoob!.
 In 2000, he provided additional voices in Disney's Dinosaur.
 In 2004, West voiced the classic character Popeye in the 75th-anniversary film Popeye's Voyage: The Quest for Pappy, and made his live-action film debut in Mark Hamill's Comic Book: The Movie.
 He also appeared in a cameo in Garfield: The Movie.
-Other films featuring West's vocal talents include Joe's Apartment, Cats & Dogs, Olive, the Other Reindeer, TMNT, The Proud Family Movie and several Tom and Jerry direct-to-video films.
+Other films featuring West's vocal talents include Joe's Apartment, Cats & Dogs, Olive, the Other Reindeer, TMNT, The Proud Family Movie and as Biff Buzzard in two Tom and Jerry direct-to-video films.

 Music

 West is a guitarist and singer-songwriter with a band called Billy West and The Grief Counselors.
 They have released their first album, Me-Pod.
 West has toured as a guitarist for Roy Orbison and Brian Wilson.

-In 1982, West sang lead, doing an impersonation of Mike Love, on a Beach Boys-inspired tune, "Another Cape Cod Summer This Year," by studio band ROUTE 28, written and produced by Erik Lindgren on his Arf!
+In 1982, West sang lead, doing an impersonation of Mike Love, on a Beach Boys-inspired tune, "Another Cape Cod Summer This Year", by studio band ROUTE 28, written and produced by Erik Lindgren on his Arf!
 Arf!
 Records label.

 West has collaborated with Deborah Harry, Lou Reed, and Los Lobos, and he has played live on several occasions with Brian Wilson, including the guitar solo on the Beach Boys tune "Do it Again" on Late Show with David Letterman, in the mid-1990s.

 The Futurama episode "Proposition Infinity" features the track "Shut up and Love Me" which was written and played by Billy West and Greg Leon, under the name Wailing Fungus.